ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 - *"Solid angle (de-)compression compensation"*
 - *"BSDF under smooth refractive interface"*

 In this section I will explain how to obtain a correct energy-conserving BSDF under a smooth refractive interface with a single scattering event.
-To do that, I will have to dig deeper into the theory of BDSFs, so if you are not feeling nerdy enough, just skip to the "Complete formula" sub-section, which summarizes the whole inner model formula including the compensation derived in this chapter.
+To do that, I will have to dig deeper into the theory of BDSFs, so if you are not feeling nerdy enough, just skip to the "The complete inner layer formula" sub-section, which summarizes the whole inner model formula including the compensation derived in this chapter.

 One way of obtaining the correct form of a BSDF under a smooth refractive interface its to re-formulate the inner layer BSDF as a function of (non-refracted) incoming and outgoing directions of the whole model $\omega_{i}$ and $\omega_{o}$ rather than *as a function* of refracted directions $\omega_{i}^{\prime}$ and $\omega_{o}^{\prime}$: